 Return value

-The function returns a text string representing the Base64-encoded version of the input data.
+A text string representing the Base64-encoded version of the input.

 Example